 Roger and Marvin Dog portraits is a bit misleading.
 It should be something like: Roger and then Roger and Marvin, and then Roger, Marvin and Leo dog portraits.
 Explanation?
 Roger actually had a double dog portrait session.
 The first time I went to capture Roger, Marvin wasn’t part of the family yet.

-The hardest part about photographing dogs is to get them away from you long enough to actually get in a shot, and with little Roger this was especially difficult.
-You could see he was used to being close to people and was clearly very confused about why he had these people there with him, but they were trying to make him sit away from them.
-He is especially attached to his dad, Andrew, and when I say attached, I don’t just mean emotionally.
-He seemed to think he should be physically attached too, and was either sitting up close next to Andrews legs or busy chewing on his feet almost all the time!
-Fortunately for me, and for the sake of photos, we managed to wear little Roger out just enough to squeeze in some cute shots of him on his own – I will admit this was a slightly exhausting task.
+I met Roger and it was definitely love at first sight.
+At least for me.
+Although, I have to admit I do believe every dog I see, whether it is in real life or just online, I fall in love with.
+Little Roger was different though, it was an extra special kind of love.I find the hardest part about photographing dogs is to get them away from you long enough to actually get in a shot.
+With little Roger this was especially difficult.
+You could see he was used to being close to people.
+And he was clearly very confused about why he had these people there with him, but they were trying to make him sit away from them.
+He is especially attached to his dad, Andrew.
+When I say attached, I don’t just mean emotionally.
+He seemed to think he should be physically attached too.
+He was either sitting up close next to Andrews legs or busy chewing on his feet almost all the time!
+Fortunately for the photos and me, we managed to wear Roger out just enough to squeeze in some cute shots of him on his own.
+I will admit this was a slightly exhausting task.
 We would run around the garden or playful chase little Roger around, and the moment he stopped to quickly catch his breath or for a quick lie down we snapped a few shots.